Undergraduate Academic Policy

 Any student who falls below the 3.0 cumulative QPA and 2.5 QPA math & science upon completion of the second year is subject to the following guidelines.

 Students who receive a cumulative QPA between 2.85 and 2.99 receive an Academic Warning.
-On Academic Warning, students are permitted to continue progress towards their degree while on Academic Warning.
+On Academic Warning, students are permitted to continue progress towards their degree.
 However, for admittance into the fifth year of the program, the cumulative QPA must be raised to 3.0 or higher, and the math and science QPA must be at 2.5 or higher.

 Students who receive a cumulative QPA between 2.75 and 2.84 are placed on Academic Probation.
 On Academic Probation, students are permitted to continue progress towards their degree.
 If the cumulative QPA has not been raised to 2.85 or higher, the student may be subject to Academic Dismissal from the program.